Information Architecture for a 12,000+ Page Intranet

 DFCI Online.

-Simply put, the Intranet had way too much content.
+The Intranet had too much content.
 It was trying to be all things to all people.

 -